Ceelog/phpdoc-en/src/language/types/type-juggling.md

 -   <span class="simpara">(unset) - cast to <span
     class="type">NULL</span></span>

-(binary) casting and b prefix forward support was added in PHP 5.2.1.
+(binary) casting and b prefix exists for forward support.
 Note that the (binary) cast is essential the same as (string), but it should not be relied upon.

 The (unset) cast has been deprecated as of PHP 7.2.0.
 Note that the (unset) cast is the same as assigning the value <span class="type">NULL</span> to the variable or call.
-The (unset) cast will be removed as of PHP 8.0.0.
+The (unset) cast is removed as of PHP 8.0.0.

 Note that tabs and spaces are allowed inside the parentheses, so the following are functionally equivalent: